 The existing dwelling is currently served by the Channel Islands Beach Community Services District.
-The proposed dwelling will utilize an existing sewer and water connection.
-Continued sewer and water service has been verified by a sewer availability and Water Will Serve letter dated April 21, 2020.
-The proposed project will not have any project-specific or cumulative impacts to the domestic sewage disposal and water supply.
+The proposed dwelling will utilize existing sewer and water service connections.
+Continued sewer and water services have been verified by a Will Serve Letter dated December 21, 2020.
+This letter states that the district currently provides water and sewer services to the property and that no water or sewer services will be connected until all connection fees are paid in full.
+The proposed project will not have any detrimental impacts on the future provision of domestic sewage disposal and water supply.

-As required by California Public Resources Code (PRC) 41701, Ventura County's Countywide Siting Element (CSE), adopted in June 2001 and updated annually, confirms Ventura County has at least 15 years of disposal capacity available for waste generated by in-County projects.
-Because the County currently exceeds the minimum disposal capacity required by state PRC, the proposed project will have less than a significant project-specific impacts upon Ventura County's solid waste disposal capacity.
+As required by California Public Resources Code (PRC) 41701, Ventura County's Countywide Siting Element (CSE), adopted in June 2001 and updated annually, Ventura County has at least 15 years of disposal capacity available for waste generated by in-County projects.
+Because the County currently exceeds the minimum disposal capacity required by the state PRC, the proposed project will have less than a significant project-specific impact upon Ventura County's solid waste disposal capacity.
 Ventura County Ordinance 4421 requires all discretionary permit applicants whose proposed project includes construction and/or demolition activities to reuse, salvage, recycle, or compost a minimum of 65% of the solid waste generated by their project.
 The Integrated Waste Management Division's (IWMD) waste diversion program (Form B Recycling Plan/Form C Report) ensures this 65% diversion goal is met prior to Building and Safety Division's issuance certificate of occupancy, consistent with the Ventura County General Plan.
-Conditions of approval are included which address recycling during the demolition and construction phases of the project (Exhibit 4, Conditions No. 22 & 23)
+Conditions of approval are included which address recycling during the demolition and construction phases of the project (Exhibit 4, Condition Nos.
+23 & 24)